cytoscape/cytoscape.js/md/style.md

 For automatic, bundled bezier edges (`curve-style: bezier`, [demo](demos/edge-types)):

 A bezier edge is bundled with all other parallel bezier edges.
-Each bezier edge is a [quadratic bezier curve](https://en.wikipedia.org/wiki/Bézier_curve#Quadratic_Bézier_curves), separated from the others by varying the control point.
+Each bezier edge is a [quadratic bezier curve](https://en.wikipedia.org/wiki/Bézier_curve#Quadratic_Bézier_curves), separated from the others by varying the  curvature.
 If there is an odd number of parallel edges in a bundle, then the centre edge is drawn as a straight line.

- * **`control-point-step-size`** : From the line perpendicular from source to target, this value specifies the distance between successive bezier edges.
+ * **`control-point-step-size`** : Along the line perpendicular from source to target, this value specifies the distance between successive bezier edges.
  * **`control-point-distance`** : A single value that overrides `control-point-step-size` with a manual value.
 Because it overrides the step size, bezier edges with the same value will overlap.
 Thus, it's best to use this as a one-off value for particular edges if need be.
  * **`control-point-weight`** : A single value that weights control points along the line from source to target.
 The value usually ranges on [0, 1], with 0 towards the source node and 1 towards the target node --- but larger or smaller values can also be used.
  * **`edge-distances`** : With value `intersection` (default), the line from source to target for `control-point-weight` is from the outside of the source node's shape to the outside of the target node's shape.
 With value `node-position`, the line is from the source position to the target position.
 The `node-position` option makes calculating edge points easier --- but it should be used carefully because you can create invalid points that `intersection` would have automatically corrected.